-Enter the area of the room, rounded to the nearest square foot, so that the last digit is in column 26.
+Enter the area of the room rounded to the nearest square foot.
 All rooms must have an area.

 Assignable area is the sum of all areas on all floors of a building assigned to, or available for assignment to, an occupant, including every type of space functionally usable by an occupant.
 Room area must also be reported for non-assignable areas, those spaces defined as custodial, circulation, mechanical, and structural areas.
 Refer to Appendix F, page Schematics - Page 2 for a schematic drawing.